 British studio Hammer Films had previously contemplated a film adaptation of Richard Matheson's book under the title of "The Night Creatures", written by Matheson himself.
 The project was ultimately deemed too graphic, floundered and eventually died.

 The movie was the inspiration for two CBC Radio comedy series, "Steve the First" and "Steve the Second", starring Matt Watts and Mark McKinney.
 Each series was about a slacker (the second the son of the first), called upon to save the world after a disaster.

-The street/set down which the Family walks (& across from where Lisa reveals her change into a mutant-albino) still stands relatively unchanged on the Warner Brothers Studios Burbank back-lot.
-It is one block north of WB Stage 25, very close to the columned building that served as the Family's "hive" (which is still also present).
+The street/set down which the Family walks (and across from where Lisa reveals her change into a mutant-albino) still stands relatively unchanged on the Warner Brothers Studios Burbank back-lot.
+It is one block north of Warner Brothers Stage 25, very close to the columned building that served as the Family's "hive" (which is still also present).